phergie/plugin-dns/README.md

                                                      // defaults to null and is set at first use
                                                      // (don't use this unless you know what you are doing!)

-))
+    // or

+    'disableCommand' => false, // disable use access to the dns command
+                               // usefull if you need this plugin for other plugins like the http plugin
+                               // but don't want user access to the command ))
 ```